giyany/Tillandsia_Phylo_hybridization/notebooks/raw_to_vcf_GATK.md

 #mark duplicates. notice duplicates here are MARKED NOT REMOVED
 picard MarkDuplicates I="$ind"_asmq10rg.bam o="$ind"_asmq10rgd.bam M="$ind"_dup_metrics.txt;
 ```

-## per-sample variant calling using HaploTypeCaller
+## per-sample variant calling using HaploTypeCaller, includes non-variant sites with --output-mode.

 This script was adapted to run on the Vienna Scientific Cluster (VSC) and in addition designed to run 9 tasks on 9 cores, using an array.
 So is the first value on the array is 70, this will run on numbers 70-79.

 ```bash
 #!/bin/bash